 Libraries at public, state-sponsored universities are often required by law to offer borrowing privileges to anyone residing in the state.
 These libraries typically have large research collections.

 Many private college, university, and seminary libraries offer guest privileges, sometimes for a small fee.
 However, some libraries at privately-run institutions are not open to the general public.
 The AMBS Library can make a request on your behalf to access a library that is not open to the general public.
-Contact Karl Stutzman to make this request.
+Contact Director of Library Services, Karl Stutzman to make this request.
 Any fees are paid by the student.